Zen Master Hakuin – A chat on a boat in the evening!

 On hearing the Master’s lesson, the pupils were very glad, thanked him heartily, and strove to follow the method.
 All of them were surprised to find that it had the desired effect on them.
 Although the speed of recovery varied with the individual, all got quite well and admired the method and the effective remedy it provided.

-The Master said, “You should not rest satisfied with recovery from the disease.
+“You should not rest satisfied with recovery from the disease.
 As you get well, you must strive to seek truth with a sincere mind.
 As you succeed in achieving a certain degree of effect, you must go on to cultivate mental concentration so as to seek further enlightenment.
 “After I became a student of Buddhism, I fell seriously ill with an almost incurable disease, and experienced twice as much agony as you did.
 I thought I would rather die than feel such pain.
 To my great joy, I was fortunate enough to learn the inner concentration method.”

 “A wise man said that this method is the elixir of life, which promises the follower a long life.
 Hearing these words, I was very glad to pursue the method.
 “Gradually I recovered, my health improved, and my spirit regained its liveliness.
 After three years or so, I became quite well again just like you all did.